-Artificial intelligence and machine learning are absolutely the future for the IT industry and how one actually uses this technology, whether it's for security threat monitoring, analyzing what's being printed, understanding how one's customers are using devices, or to develop new products and services solutions.
+0110101010010101 Artificial intelligence and machine learning are absolutely the future for the IT industry and how one actually uses this technology, whether it's for security threat monitoring, analyzing what's being printed, understanding how one's customers are using devices, or to develop new products and services solutions.
 AI is absolutely the future for innovative businesses.
-Some Recommendations

-The industry should capitalize on the acceleration of cloud services in digital transformation.
+1010101101 1001010101011 0110101010101010101 10101011010101010111010 0101010110101010 01011010101010111010 Some Recommendations The industry should capitalize on the acceleration of cloud services in digital transformation.
 Look at: - expanding services beyond the printed page; - how to develop services for cloud collaboration, and develop digital workflow to integrate these distributed workforces across the hybrid office and home environment; - developing an integrated home and office print security proposition.
 Some vendors, and pre-manufacturers have a very broad and scalable product portfolio, which covers the range from home to small office, home office, right to production.
 And perhaps those manufacturers will be in the best position to succeed because they have a portfolio which suits the needs of every type of worker.
 It's very much about capitalizing on that opportunity for channel partners to expand their portfolio of devices so they can address these requirements; • repositioning IT services, expertise, and trusted partner status.
 IT services providers are becoming more influential, having capabilities around software expertise, cloud, and security either developed in house or partnering with partners that already have these capabilities rather than reinventing the wheel.
 There are a lot of ISV, and channel partners, outside of the traditional print industry which can actually add value.
-It's really up to the more innovative, leading MPS providers and channel
+It's really up to the more innovative, leading MPS providers and channel How important is vertical integration and automation in your choice of supplier?

-Germany Volker Kappius Delacamp as important pillars for high and repeatable quality.
+Volker Kappius Delacamp as important pillars for high and repeatable quality.
 You may be interested to learn MCC is by far the most vertically integrated and automated manufacturer of chemical only important factors that contribute to repeatable quality.
-Being on the learning curve for a long time is even more important.
+Being on the learning curve for a long time is even more important. other companies have been producing high quality OPCs and chemical toner longer that

-Australia Shane Foreman Cartridge World years, my focus has been the quality of the aftermarket product.
+Shane Foreman Cartridge World years, my focus has been the quality of the aftermarket product.
 Only in the last few years, has vertical integration and production Personally, I feel these are vital steps for the manufacturers wanting to ensure product quality, reliability, and consistency, which